onnovalkering/brane/docs/installation.md

 ```

 ### Kubernetes
-Brane's Kubernetes deployment relies on [Helm](https://helm.sh) – _"The package manager for Kubernetes"_.
-Please see Helm's [documentation](https://helm.sh/docs/intro/install/) for the installation instructions appropriate for your platform.

-First, create and switch to a new namespace for the Brane instance:
+The Kubernetes deployment is based on [Helm](https://helm.sh).
+First, create a new namespace for Brane:

 ```shell
 $ kubectl create namespace "brane"